Song for Shelter/Ya Mama: "Ya Mama"

 Sometimes, the single is known as "Ya Mama/Song for Shelter" instead of the titles appearing the other way around.
 This title is given to several import editions.

 Music video

-The music video of "Ya Mama" was produced by Traktor, a collective also known for producing Basement Jaxx' "Where's Your Head At?" video and Madonna's music video for "Die Another Day".
+The music video of "Ya Mama" was produced by Traktor, a collective also known for producing Basement Jaxx's "Where's Your Head At?" video and Madonna's music video for "Die Another Day".
 The song's music video is centered on a tape of the song which makes its listeners unwillingly enter into chaotic uncontrolled arm movements, trembling, dancing, to their own amazement as well as the other persons'.
-Tom and Jerry shorts Baby Puss and Jerry and Jumbo can be heard in the background inbetween breaks in the song.
+Tom and Jerry shorts Baby Puss and Jerry and Jumbo, predominantly the audio of the girl from the former, can be heard in the background inbetween breaks in the song, airing on Cartoon Network.

 It was filmed in Carriacou, Grenada, where a complete town market was built and destroyed.